AdaCore/gnatstudio/docs/users_guide/extending.rst

   Whether targets of this model correspond to the launching of an executable instead of performing a build.
-GPS launches such targets using an interactive console and doesn't parse their output for errors.
+GPS launches such targets using an interactive console and does not parse their output for errors.

 * :file:`<uses-shell>` (default :command:`False`)